Lydia-King/ASCAT_Pipeline/README.md

 -----

 ### **Data**
-Store output from PennCNV-Affy in this directory.
+Store output from the PennCNV-Affy pipeline in this directory.

 -----